 Is it easier if I get someone to take the test for me?

-If you get away with it, yes.
-However, it will mean that you are still a crap driver and may well end up killing someone.
+If you get away with it, and if the person you choose is any good at driving, yes.
+However, it will mean that you are still a crap driver and you may well end up killing someone.
 However, paying someone to take the test for you is more expensive than learning properly.
-Your chances of successfully gaining a licence this way in the UK are almost zero, and even if you initially get away with it, at some point they will catch the person you paid and take your false licence away.
+Your chances of successfully gaining a licence this way in the UK are almost zero, and even if you did initially get away with it, at some point they will catch the person you paid, trace all those he worked for, discover you were one of them, and take your false licence away.
 You will then be fined, perhaps imprisoned, or even deported if you are not a UK citizen.